thereisnotime/xxToolbelt/scripts/janet/README.md

 - Janet

 I recommend using [asdf](https://asdf-vm.com/guide/getting-started.html) to manage your Janet versions.
-You can install Nodejs with asdf via:
+You can install Janet with asdf via:

 ```bash
 # Install prerequisites